awsdocs/amazon-rekognition-developer-guide/doc_source/get-celebrity-info-procedure.md

 # Getting information about a celebrity<a name="get-celebrity-info-procedure"></a>

-In these procedures, you get celebrity information by using the [ GetCelebrityInfo ](API_GetCelebrityInfo.md) API operation\.
-The celebrity is identified by using the celebrity ID that's returned from a previous call to [ RecognizeCelebrities ](API_RecognizeCelebrities.md)\.
+In these procedures, you get celebrity information by using the [getCelebrityInfo](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_GetCelebrityInfo.html) API operation\.
+The celebrity is identified by using the celebrity ID that's returned from a previous call to [RecognizeCelebrities](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_RecognizeCelebrities.html)\.

 ## Calling GetCelebrityInfo<a name="get-celebrity-info-examples"></a>